Avalanche kills 4 at French ski resort

 Story highlights

-- 9 people were buried in off-piste area
+- Skiers were buried in an off-piste area by an avalanche around 300 meters wide

+- The Tignes resort website had put risk of avalanche at a significant 3 out of 5

-Paris (CNN)At least four people have been killed and five others are missing after being buried by an avalanche at the French Alps ski resort of Tignes on Monday.
+Paris (CNN)Four people were killed by an avalanche at the French Alps ski resort of Tignes on Monday, officials said.

-A spokeswoman at the resort's ski station confirmed the deaths and said the missing were a ski instructor and a family of four, though she did not know if children were among them.

-Rescuers said that a guide and eight other skiers were swept away in an off-piste part of the resort 2,100 meters above sea level, CNN affiliate BFMTV reported.

-The avalanche was 400 meters wide and there is "little hope" of finding people still alive, Emmanuel Dubost from the French National Police's general reserve said.
+The four men were in an off-piste area when the avalanche buried them, crashing down on an area around 300 meters across.

+The victims were a 49-year-old man, his 15 year-old-son and 19-year-old brother-in-law, as well as a ski instructor, 59, Deputy Prefect Nicolas Martrenchard, told reporters.

+Officials had earlier reported that five others were missing, but Martrenchard said that it was likely that the original count was incorrect and it was unlikely that there were any more victims.

+Martrenchard said that all skiers appeared to have been equipped with avalanche detectors, which helped rescuers find them.
+No more signals were being received form additional devices, he said.

-A team of 40 rescuers are scouring the area for the missing and have deployed dog teams in the operation.
-Two medical helicopters are also on standby.
+A team of 50 rescuers was continuing to look through the area and dog teams had been deployed.
+Two medical helicopters also were on standby at the avalanche site, 2,100 meters above sea level.

 The Tignes resort website had the risk of an avalanche at a significant 3 out of 5 on Monday.
 Travel companies are warning skiers not to go off-piste without a professional guide.